 \subsection{Spatial transport in the corona}

 Protons, electrons, positrons, and other charged particles can escape from the corona on a characteristic diffusive timescale $t_{\pm,\rm esc} = R_{\rm cor}^2/(2\kappa)$, with spatial diffusion coefficient $\kappa$.
-This coefficient includes both turbulent diffusion by advection with the large-scale eddies and pitch-angle scattering on magnetic inhomogeneities in the comoving frame.
-The turbulent contribution is approximated as $\kappa_{\rm turb} \simeq \ell_c v_\mathrm{A}/3$, in agreement with recent PIC simulation results \citep[][]{groseljHighenergyEmissionTurbulent2026}, while the scattering contribution is taken as $\kappa_{\rm scatt} \simeq r_L^{1/3}\ell_c^{2/3}c/3$, see e.g. \citet[][]{berezinskiiAstrophysicsCosmicRays1990,2002cra..book.....S} or for recent studies in large amplitude turbulence~\citet{kempskiCosmicRayTransport2023,lemoineParticleTransportLocalized2023}.
+This coefficient includes both turbulent diffusion by advection with the large-scale eddies and pitch-angle scattering on magnetic inhomogeneities in the co-moving frame.
+The turbulent contribution is approximated as $\kappa_{\rm turb} \simeq \ell_c v_\mathrm{A}/3$, in agreement with recent PIC simulation results \citep[][]{groseljHighenergyEmissionTurbulent2026}, while the scattering contribution is taken as $\kappa_{\rm scatt} \simeq r_L^{1/3}\ell_c^{2/3}c/3$ (see e.g. \citealt{berezinskiiAstrophysicsCosmicRays1990} and \citealt{2002cra..book.....S}; for recent studies of large amplitude turbulence, see \citealt{kempskiCosmicRayTransport2023} and \citealt{lemoineParticleTransportLocalized2023}).
 The total diffusion coefficient, $\kappa = \kappa_{\rm turb} + \kappa_{\rm scatt}$, therefore leads to a momentum-dependent escape timescale for charged particles.

-We also assume that the plasma is advected through the corona with characteristic velocity $v_{\rm adv}$.
-This transport characterizes advection into the central black hole, but it can also model advection along an outflow in models where the corona lies on a jet boundary~\citep{2025ApJ...979..199S}.
-We assume here a velocity describing radial advection \citep[see ][]{shakuraBlackHolesBinary1973, frankAccretionPowerAstrophysics2002}
+We also assumed that the plasma is advected through the corona with the characteristic velocity $v_{\rm adv}$.
+This transport characterises advection into the central black hole, but it can also model advection along an outflow in models where the corona lies on a jet boundary~\citep{2025ApJ...979..199S}.
+We assumed a velocity describing radial advection \citep[see][]{shakuraBlackHolesBinary1973, frankAccretionPowerAstrophysics2002}

 where $\alpha \simeq 0.1$ is the accretion viscosity parameter, $v_\mathrm{K}(r)$ is the Keplerian velocity, and $\hat{r} \equiv r/r_g$.
 For a corona of size $R_\mathrm{cor} = 15\,r_g$, the advection speed at the outer boundary typically reaches $v_\mathrm{adv}(R_\mathrm{cor}) \simeq 0.03\,c$.